USC Davis School of Gerontology: Ethel Percy Andrus Gerontology Center

 The Ethel Percy Andrus Gerontology Center is the research and services component of the USC Leonard Davis School.
 Established in 1964, it is the nation's first multidisciplinary research center devoted to aging.
 Its primary goal is to provide scientific information about the process of human development as it applies to individuals, families, organizations, and societies.
 Students at all levels are encouraged to take part in a variety of programs involving service, research, and other scholarly pursuits at the USC Andrus Center.

 Following are examples of research programs and services at the Ethel Percy Andrus Gerontology Center:

 The USC Longevity Institute unites multidisciplinary aging research approaches in order to maximize the healthy life span.

-The USC Memory and Aging Center (MAC) focuses on reducing the cognitive and behavioral impact of Alzheimer's disease and cerebrovascular dementia among ethnically diverse populations.

 The USC/UCLA Center on Biodemography & Population Health (CBPH) a multi-site center specializing in the demography of aging sponsored by the National Institute on Aging.

 The Fall Prevention Center of Excellence (FPCE) seeks to better understand and identify causes of falls among older persons and develop effective interventions at individual, program, and system-wide levels.

 The Los Angeles Caregiver Resource Center (LACRC) is part of a statewide system of regional resource centers serving families and caregivers of adults with brain impairment.

-The Roybal Institute for Applied Gerontology is a research and education center devoted to improving the health and health care of older persons and their families, with particular emphasis on low-income and multiethnic communities.
+It is a program housed within the USC Family Caregiver Support Center.